-A second component of our holistic program for dementia/Dementia is oxygen therapy.
+The second component of our holistic program for dementia/Dementia is oxygen therapy.
 One issue that is crucial to brain health is our circulation.
 All our cells require oxygen.
 All our cells produce waste products, which are eliminated via the circulatory system.
 In America, for numerous reasons, hypertension or high blood pressure along with diabetes impedes our circulation.
-Obesity is at an all time high, which also stresses our heart and further compromises our circulation as well.
+Obesity is at an all-time high, which also stresses our heart and further compromises our circulation as well.
 Thus helping our circulation is paramount if we are to stand any chance at reversing Dementia disease or dementia.

-A recent study conducted by Dr. Paul Harch, Clinical Professor and Director of Hyperbaric Medicine at LSU Health New Orleans School of Medicine, and Dr. Edward Fogarty, Chairman of Radiology at the University of North Dakota School of Medicine, report the first PET scan-documented case of improvement in brain metabolism in Dementia disease in a patient treated with hyperbaric oxygen therapy (HBOT)2 Their findings “demonstrated the largest improvement in brain metabolism of any therapy for Dementia disease,” notes Dr. Harch.
-“HBOT in this patient may be the first treatment not only to halt, but temporarily reverse disease progression in Dementia disease.”
+A recent study conducted by Dr. Paul Harch, Clinical Professor and Director of Hyperbaric Medicine at LSU Health New Orleans School of Medicine, and Dr. Edward Fogarty, Chairman of Radiology at the University of North Dakota School of Medicine, reports the first PET scan-documented case of improvement in brain metabolism in Dementia disease in a patient treated with hyperbaric oxygen therapy (HBOT)2 Their findings “demonstrated the largest improvement in brain metabolism of any therapy for Dementia disease,” notes Dr. Harch.
+“HBOT in this patient may be the first treatment not only to halt but temporarily reverse disease progression in Dementia disease.”

-The report also contains video imaging, including unique rotating PET 3D Surface Reconstructions, which allow the lay person to easily see the improvements in brain function.
+The report also contains video imaging, including unique rotating PET 3D Surface Reconstructions, which allow the layperson to easily see the improvements in brain function.

 Based on our extensive clinical experience with helping the body heal, it is no wonder that healing is an ever-difficult process.
 All toxins are acidic.
 Mainstream medicine believes that if our blood pH is alkaline our cells are alkaline.
 Regrettably, nothing could be further from the truth.
 Our body is programmed to maintain our circulating blood cell pH at about 7.38-7.42.
 Anything much higher or lower begins to set off a catastrophic series of events.
 However, the intracellular pH is an entirely different story.
 In fact, it is the intracellular pH that we try to get alkaline.
 We teach our patients how to monitor this variable and report back to us so that we can help achieve this feat.

-Photobiomodulation therapy is a safe, non-invasive modality based on research dating back to the 1960’s.
-Low-level laser therapy uses near infrared light to stimulate, heal, and repair damaged or dying cells and tissues.
-In research studies, outcomes were rapid and significant, noticeable within days, continuous and sustained over 3 weeks.3 No negative side effects were observed.
+Photobiomodulation therapy is a safe, non-invasive modality based on research dating back to the 1960s.
+Low-level laser therapy uses near-infrared light to stimulate, heal, and repair damaged or dying cells and tissues.
+In research studies, outcomes were rapid and significant, noticeable within days, continuous, and sustained over 3 weeks.3 No negative side effects were observed.

 A fundamental principle of photobiomodulation is that cells with mitochondria that are not in homeostasis are unbalanced and dysfunctional.
-Photobiomodulation treatment is designed to restore cellular homeostasis by exposing low intensity light in the red to near infrared wavelengths to help damaged cells heal.4
+Photobiomodulation treatment is designed to restore cellular homeostasis by exposing low-intensity light in the red to near-infrared wavelengths to help damaged cells heal.4